dsp-uga/DSP-Final-Santanader-Recommendation/README.md

 # Contribution
 There are no specific guidlines for contibuting.
 If you see something that could be improved, send a pull request!
 If you think something should be done differently (or is just-plain-broken), please create an issue.

+# Ethics

+This project was made as a part of the Kaggle competiotion for `Santander-Product-Recommendation`.
+The data as per the Kaggle is not real-world data.
+This project can be used as a starting point for product recommendation and should not be used for any other purpose.

 # Reference
 [1] https://medium.com/@m_n_malaeb/singular-value-decomposition-svd-in-recommender-systems-for-non-math-statistics-programming-4a622de653e9